blocq-inc/lamport-key-manager/README.md

 # Lamport Key Manager

-Lamport Key Manager is a library for managing Lamport keys.
+`Lamport Key Manager` is a library for managing and signing messages with Lamport keys.

 ## Installation